JujuEdit is an Australian text editor for Microsoft Windows created by Mark Pursey. It has a number of notable features:

 - Window → Close All is broken

 - When creating a new syntax highlighting configuration, it ignores the name you give it; the name must be set by manually altering the configuration files, and those are confusing

 - The recent file menu is right-aligned in modern versions of Windows

 - The program only gives Windows a 32×32 window icon, which means that the window icon is always fuzzy: any optimised 16×16 icon is ignored

 - Not enough choice of syntax highlight colours!
 (Highlighting uses colours 0–f, meaning that it could go all the way to z without changing the syntax)

 - Reverse video setting is not saved

-- Go to line dialog is modeless and is a complete pain to use with Active Window Tracking (fixed in Windows 10 Creators Update)
+- Go To dialog is modeless and is a complete pain to use with Active Window Tracking (fixed in Windows 10 Creators Update)